arhohuttunen/arhohuttunen.com/content/post/junit-5-parameterized-tests/index.md

 }
 ```

-Now we provide the test with different values of `month` and `name` parameters.
+When we refer the factory method in `@MethodSource`, it will then provide the test with different values of `month` and `name` parameters.

-If we don't provide a method name to the `@MethodSource` annotation, JUnit 5 will find a method with the same name instead.
+If we don't provide a method name to the `@MethodSource` annotation, JUnit 5 will try to find a method with the same name instead.

 ```java
 @ParameterizedTest